georgehara/Arca/README.md

 If the registration / configuration of a class requires complex input parameters, you can handle it in a registrator / configurator.

-A registrator must derive from `IRegistrator`.
+A registrator must implement the `IRegistrator` interface.

-A configurator must derive from `IConfigurator`.
+A configurator must implement the `IConfigurator` interface.

 The classes which are registered and configured by registrators and configurators should not have applied on them attributes (derived from the `ProcessableAttribute` attribute) because the attributes would trigger a separate processing of the classes.